r-owen/base_loom_server/docs/index.md

 Then, whenever you start weaving, open the web browser, then bring up the control center to enter Guided Access.
 When you are done weaving, double-click the power button to disable Guided Access.

+## Software Versions

+You can see the versions of the main packages in a table in [Settings](settings.md).
+Please include this information in bug reports and feature requests.

+Also please check the version history for each package (especially base_loom_server), to see if it has already been fixed in a newer version.

 ## Acknowledgements